 The River Place neighborhood has its own trails which are mostly shady and beautiful.
 Many fitness enthusiasts take on the trail as a challenge, as it gradually ascends to a nice view at the end of Canyon Trail.
 The trail begins at Panther Hollow with a short boardwalk (and nice rocking chairs!) and lake and continues with the highest elevation change in the Austin area.
 You can either turn onto Fern Trail, after Panther Hollow (8820 Big View Drive) or enter Fern Trail at the trailhead at 3916 River Place Boulevard.
 As you might guess, Fern Hollow has lots of waterfalls and ferns growing alongside the creek.

-- Good to know: There is a playground at Woodland Park where you can park for the hike.
+- Good to know: Hikers will be required to pay a $10 fee per person (credit card only) to use the River Place Nature Trail; children 12 and under are free.
+There is a playground at Woodland Park where you can park for the hike.
 There is some Colorado River frontage as well down the hill from the park.
 There are restroom facilities at the park and there is no admission charge.